drcor/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe

-A tic tac toe game made in Visual Basic, to apply multidimensional arrays.
+A Tic Tac Toe game made in Visual Basic, to apply multidimensional arrays and Minimax.